cpjobling/eg-247-textbook/_sources/laplace_transform/1/worksheet4.md

 Is there anything in this quiz that you think we should go over in more detail in class?

-Write your answers in the chat or add to the **💬❓Questions and Discussion on the Laplace Transformation and its Applications** board in Canvas after class.
+Add to the **💬❓Questions and Discussion on the Laplace Transformation and its Applications** board in Canvas after class.

 +++ {"slideshow": {"slide_type": "slide"}}